Getaround (GETR) Scheduled to Post Quarterly Earnings on Thursday

 Getaround (NYSE:GETR – Get Free Report) will be issuing its 09/30/2023 quarterly earnings data after the market closes on Thursday, December 14th.
 Analysts expect the company to announce earnings of ($0.31) per share for the quarter.

-Hedge funds have recently bought and sold shares of the stock.
-Geode Capital Management LLC purchased a new stake in shares of Getaround during the 2nd quarter worth about $182,000.
-Alyeska Investment Group L.P. acquired a new stake in Getaround in the fourth quarter valued at approximately $212,000.
-Charles Schwab Investment Management Inc. purchased a new stake in shares of Getaround in the first quarter valued at approximately $63,000.
-Redpoint Management LLC acquired a new position in shares of Getaround during the 1st quarter worth approximately $33,000.
-Finally, Virtu Financial LLC purchased a new position in shares of Getaround during the 4th quarter valued at approximately $63,000.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Two Sigma Securities LLC bought a new stake in shares of Getaround during the 2nd quarter valued at about $26,000.
+State Street Corp bought a new stake in shares of Getaround in the 2nd quarter valued at $27,000.
+Virtu Financial LLC bought a new position in Getaround during the fourth quarter worth $63,000.
+Redpoint Management LLC acquired a new stake in Getaround in the first quarter worth $33,000.
+Finally, Charles Schwab Investment Management Inc. bought a new stake in Getaround in the first quarter valued at $63,000.

 Getaround Company Profile